thephpleague/booboo/formatters.md

 Without a formatter, the system won't intelligently know how to display the errors.
 As a result, the Runner will throw an exception and won't register the error handlers.

-The library ships with four formatters for your convenience:
+The library ships with several formatters for your convenience:

 * HtmlFormatter - Formats errors just like PHP's error formatting.
 * HtmlTableFormatter - Formats errors and exceptions similar to Xdebug, wth a full stack trace, even for errors.